The front of the new 8 unit Commons of Speer Village

 Permanent supportive housing (PSH) is an evidence-based housing model that combines affordable permanent housing with access to flexible supportive services.
 Supportive housing is designed for people with disabilities who are unlikely to be able to maintain stable housing without service-enriched housing.
 This combination of affordable housing and individualized support services helps individuals live healthier, more stable lives (from the Florida Housing Coalition).

-Phase II of The Commons at Speer Village (Speer Village) is a planned affordable housing project that will consist of 56 apartments.
-Construction is to begin in 2024 - 2025.
+To qualify, prospective residents must provide proof of Agency for Persons with Disabilities (APD) registration.
+While space in Phase I is limited, Phase II of The Commons at Speer Village is a planned affordable housing project that will consist of 56 apartments.
+Construction is to begin in 2025.

 For more information please contact us at info@yfainc.org.